robrousejr/Development-Fundamentals/readme.md

 * Here, the numbers 0-5 are **buckets**
 * The people are **keys.** When key's are in the same bucket they join the linked list

+### Is Unique
+* Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?